vintagepc/MK404/README.md

 # MK3SIM
-Efforts to simulate MK3 Hardware
+A project/repo for simulating Einsy hardware.

-Not much to see here yet, I figured that I'd just start something separate to share status updates and collaborate on this when we get that far.
+Not much to see here yet, I figured that I'd just start something separate to share status updates and collaborate on this without cluttering the main repo.

 Current state of affairs:
 - Bootloader works: